Flutter-gg-1/Project-3/README.md

 - Used a package called GetWidget that contains GFProgressBar widget, used in Topic Screen for the progress bar

 - Issues and things to improve:

-1- Navigation: used pushReplacement so when user moves to another page, the previous page gets disposed.
+*Navigation: used pushReplacement so when user moves to another page, the previous page gets disposed.*
-2- Could not place crown on top of GFProgressBar as shown in UI.
+*Could not place crown on top of GFProgressBar as shown in UI.*
-3- The colors of Navigation Bar images are lighter than in design.
+*The colors of Navigation Bar images are lighter than in design.*

 ## UI